Timm49/similar-content-laravel/README.md

 #### ✅ Benefits

 * No need to set up or maintain a specialized vector database.
   * Works out-of-the-box with your existing Laravel database setup.
   * Easier to install, debug, and understand for most Laravel developers.

 #### ⚠️ Considerations

 * Since similarity comparisons are done in memory, **the package loads all embeddings of the same model** to calculate similarity scores.
   * **This may cause performance issues** if your application contains a large number of embeddings for a given model.
   * Not recommended for large-scale applications where millions of records need to be compared regularly.
 In such cases, a dedicated vector store (e.g., pgvector, Qdrant, Pinecone) may be more suitable.

 ## Useful resources

 Here's some good resources to get you started:

+- [Example Application](https://github.com/Timm49/example-app-similar-content) A Laravel application showcasing this package on dummy content.
+You can see the similarity results in action on both News Articles content, as well as ecommerce products.
 - [Beginner Friendly Deep Dive On Vector Databases](https://www.dailydoseofds.com/a-beginner-friendly-and-comprehensive-deep-dive-on-vector-databases) Good to get you started
 - [Evaluating Vector Databases 101](https://medium.com/tr-labs-ml-engineering-blog/evaluating-vector-databases-101-5f87a2366bb1) – A comprehensive guide to understanding vector DB architecture, indexing, filtering, ANN algorithms, and how to evaluate different options for production use.
 - [OpenAI Embeddings Documentation](https://platform.openai.com/docs/guides/embeddings) Official OpenAI docs